markomakio/public/ansible/linux_desktop/README.md

-# Ansible playbook for setting basic hardened Linux desktop environment
+# Ansible playbook for setting basic hardened Linux desktop environment with personal twist
 Created to help possible reinstall configuration.
 Tested to work with RHEL 10.
 Roles are used for easy skipping and/or modifying order.

 ## Hardening